OpenQDev/OpenQ-Frontend/README.md

 ## Boot Locally

-If the work you are engaged in doesn't require the Fullstack, you can boot just the OpenQ-Frontend by following these instructions:
+If the work you are engaged in doesn't require the Fullstack, you can boot just the OpenQ-Frontend by following these instructions.
+We normally work on the 'staging' branch, so make sure have all latest changes from it and do your Pull Requests to 'staging' unless instructed otherwise.

 ### 1 Get a GitHub Personal Access Token (PAT)